XinyuKang22/WeTok/Report.md

 Andy wants to know about the good restaurants around him
 1. Andy turns on the City feature and finds that Claire shared a delicious restaurant nearby
+2. He press the like button for that post.
-2. He followed Claire and hope Claire can share more delicious restaurants in the future
+3. He followed Claire and hope Claire can share more delicious restaurants in the future

-*List all the use cases in text descriptions or create use case diagrams.
-Please refer to https://www.visual-paradigm.com/guide/uml-unified-modeling-language/what-is-use-case-diagram/ for use case diagram.*
+Stan wants to delete his post
+1. Stan post his relationship with his girlfriend a few weeks ago
+2. He broken up with his girlfriend yesterday
+3. He found his previous post in the user session
+4. He deleted his post

 #### **New User Register**
 1. Click *REGISTER* in the login page, go to register page:  <br /><br />